iobroker-community-adapters/ioBroker.device-watcher/README.md

 ## Device-Watcher adapter for ioBroker

-This is a watchdog for wireless devices.
-Currently it works with the zigbee adapter and ble adapter (mi flora plant sensor).
-The adapter looks every sixty minutes for the rssi/link quality and battery states and create lists of them.
-If one device is longer not reachable, then you can get a notification of it.
+This is a watchdog for wireless devices.It works with the zigbee adapter and ble adapter (mi flora plant sensor).
+The adapter looks every sixty minutes for the rssi/link quality and battery states and create JSON lists of them.
+You can use the lists for Grafana, Jarvis etc.

+If you like, you can choose that you get a message if one device is no longer reachable and you can choose if you want a notification with devices which have a low battery level.

-The adapter is not ready now, so it can have bugs and isn't perfect.
-If you found something or if you've an improvement suggestion, feel free to open an issue.
+If you found a bug or if you've an improvement suggestion, feel free to open an issue.

 ## Changelog
+#### Version 0.0.5
+Adapter is ready for tests.

-### **WORK IN PROGRESS**
+#### **WORK IN PROGRESS**
 * (Christian Behrends) initial release

 ## License